Wedding makeup tips

 Wedding makeup options to consider

 Even if you do not usually wear makeup, you will definitely want to have it on for your wedding day.
-Makeup will smooth out your skin, underline your best features and simply make you look great on the wedding photographs you are paying so much for already :)
+Wedding makeup will smooth out your skin, underline your best features and simply make you look great on the wedding photographs you are paying so much for already :)

-Yes, get it even if you do not usually wear any make up.
-Not that you need it, but the very high resolution cameras will need you to have it.
-When your face is going to be recorded in "RAW" file formats at extreme resolutions, under all the light and the reflections from your dress and bouquet won't let you look as good as usually.
+Yes, get it even if you do not usually wear any makeup.
+Not that you need it, but the very high-resolution cameras will need you to have it.
+When your face is going to be recorded in "RAW" file formats at extreme resolutions, under all the light and the reflections from your dress and bouquet won't let you look as good as usual.
 The colors at the wedding as simply very different from what you are used to.

-As far as the makeup goes, below are some of the most common options we at WeddingVenture.com see most brides consider.
-No matter which option you choose, make sure to schedule a "trial" appointment with your makeup artist well before the wedding day.
-This way, if something goes wrong (say, you at all don't like the job the make-up artist did), you still have time to find an alternative.
+As far as the wedding makeup goes, below are some of the most common options we at WeddingVenture.com see most brides consider.
+No matter which option you choose, make sure to schedule a "trial" appointment with your wedding makeup artist well before the wedding day.
+This way, if something goes wrong (say, you at all don't like the job the wedding makeup artist did), you still have time to find an alternative.

-These are generally freelance makeup artists that will come to you the day of your wedding.
-While definitely the most convenient (no need to travel anywhere or wait in line for your appointment), this option is probably most expensive (will usually start at around $100-$150).
-On the other hand, because mobile makeup artists are essentially their own private businesses, you have a lot of room to negotiate (as an alternative, you can always go to the local beauty shop).
+These are generally freelance wedding makeup artists that will come to you the day of your wedding.
+While definitely, the most convenient (no need to travel anywhere or wait in line for your appointment), this option is probably most expensive (will usually start at around $100-$150).
+On the other hand, because mobile wedding makeup artists are essentially their own private businesses, you have a lot of room to negotiate (as an alternative, you can always go to the local beauty shop)

 Local beauty salon.

-This is probably the most popular option to these days.
+This is probably the most popular option for these days.
 The prices depend on the salon, but you can expect to pay $50-$100 on average (trial appointments will likely cost a less).

 Do it yourself

 Or, if you artistically challenged, ask a friend or a relative to do it for you.
+Alternatively, you can take a look at a wedding makeup tutorial or check out some guides on how to apply wedding makeup.
 This option is self-explanatory.
 As the cheapest (provided you have all the necessary supplies already), it could be a good option if you are on a tight budget.
-This can also become your backup option in case something goes wrong with you original plan (you makeup artist does not show up, your local beauty salon artist does a horrible job, etc.).
-Works for many - just remember, your make-up this time should be significantly better than usually; otherwise, you won't look any more special than usually.
+This can also become your backup option in case something goes wrong with your original plan (your makeup artist does not show up, your local beauty salon artist does a horrible job, etc.).
+Works for many - just remember, your wedding makeup this time should be significantly better than usual; otherwise, you won't look any more special than usual.